 The student’s Nursing, Perkins, or institutional loans are current.

 To expedite the release of transcripts, diplomas, and other legal documents, a money order, credit card payment, or certified check should be sent to cover the balance of the student’s account.
 Requests for transcripts must be made in writing, signed by the student, and either faxed or mailed to the Office of Academic Records.
-There is a $5 charge for each transcript requested.

-International students who are not citizens or permanent residents of the United States (except Canadian students) are asked to place a $6,000 (U.S.) deposit with the University before final acceptance can be given and the I-20 form, necessary to secure the U.S. Student visa, can be sent.
+International students who are not citizens or permanent residents of the United States (except Canadian students) are asked to place a $8,000 (U.S.) deposit with the University before final acceptance can be given and the I-20 form, necessary to secure the U.S. Student visa, can be sent.
 International students on student visas are not eligible to fill out the FAFSA, do not qualify for the majority of loans and grants, and may only accept employment on campus.
 Spouses and children who are not students may not accept employment under any circumstances.
 To determine the ability of applicants to meet educational costs, the University requires them to submit a declaration of finances before final acceptance is given.
 This is done through the international student adviser.
-International students will be expected to use the Regular Payment Plan described in the WWU Finance Bulletin.
+International students will be expected to use the Regular Payment Plan described in the WWU Financial Bulletin.

-Because of fluctuations in the economy, the University Board of Trustees reserves the right to adjust costs and policies throughout the school year or to supersede statements published in this bulletin.
+Because of fluctuations in the economy, the University Board of Trustees reserves the right to adjust costs and policies throughout the school year, or to supersede statements published in this bulletin.